JeffersonLab/SRO-RTDP/src/utilities/java/pcap2streams/README.md

 1. Ensure that the file exists and is readable
 2. Verify that the file is a valid PCAP file
 3. Check that the file contains IP packets (IPv4)
+4. Review the pcap_analysis directory for detailed analysis results

 ## License